wilu-conference/wilu-conference.github.io/_posts/2019-10-01-call-for-proposals.md

 layout: post
 title: Call for Proposals
 description: >
-  WILU 2020 Call for Proposals is now open!
-  Come share your Visions of the Possible in Halifax in May 2020.
+  WILU 2020 Call for Proposals closed on November 18, 2019 Come share your Visions of the Possible in Halifax in May 2020.
 image: https://live.staticflickr.com/7169/6770077299_72df4b9525_c.jpg
 ---